Digizorg/adaptive_alert/example/README.md

-# native_alert_example
+# adaptive_alert_example

-Demonstrates how to use the native_alert plugin.
+Demonstrates how to use the adaptive_alert plugin.

 ## Getting Started